-EDISON MISSION MIDWEST HOLDINGS CO.
+EDISON MISSION ENERGY

 Guarantee Agreement

-This Guarantee Agreement (this “Guarantee”), dated as of __________, 2000, is made and entered into by Edison Mission Midwest Holdings Co., a Delaware corporation (“Guarantor”).
+This Guarantee Agreement (this “Guarantee”), dated as of December 21, 2000, is made and entered into by Edison Mission Energy, a California corporation (“Guarantor”)WITNESSETH:

-WITNESSETH:

-WHEREAS, Edison Mission Marketing & Trading, Inc. (“Company”) will enter into an ISDA Master Agreement dated as of __________ (the “Agreement) with Enron North America Corp. (“Counterparty”) pursuant to which Company and Counterparty have entered into or may enter into transactions; and
+WHEREAS, Edison Mission Marketing & Trading, Inc. (“Company”) and Enron North America Corp., a Delaware corporation (“Counterparty”) have entered into one or more swap, option or other financially-settled derivative transactions (specified hereto in Schedule A attached), which transactions have been evidenced by one or more swap agreements, confirmations and/or master agreements, (such transactions, as same may from time to time be modified, amended and supplemented, shall be referred to herein collectively as the “Transactions”); and

-WHEREAS, Guarantor will directly or indirectly benefit from the Agreement.
+WHEREAS, Guarantor will directly or indirectly benefit from the Transactions entered into between Company and Counterparty

-NOW THEREFORE, in consideration of Counterparty entering into the Agreement, Guarantor hereby covenants and agrees as follows:
+NOW THEREFORE, in consideration of Counterparty entering into the Transactions, Guarantor hereby covenants and agrees as follows:

 1. GUARANTEE.
-Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of the obligations of Company (the “Obligations”) to Counterparty in accordance with the Agreement.
+Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of the obligations of Company (the “Obligations”) to Counterparty in accordance with the Transactions.
 To the extent that Company shall fail to pay any Obligations, Guarantor shall promptly pay to Counterparty the amount due.
 This Guarantee shall constitute a guarantee of payment and not of collection.
 The liability of Guarantor under the Guarantee shall be subject to the following:

-(a) Guarantor's liability hereunder shall be and is specifically limited to payments expressly required to be made in accordance with the Agreement (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Agreement, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, cost, or attorney's fees.
+(a) Guarantor's liability hereunder shall be and is specifically limited to payments expressly required to be made in accordance with the Transactions (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Transactions, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney's fees.

-(b) The aggregate amount covered by this Guarantee shall not exceed ______________ U.S. Dollars ($___________).
+(b) The aggregate amount covered by this Guarantee shall not exceed $35,000,000(Thirty-five Million U.S. Dollars).

 2. DEMANDS AND NOTICE.
-If Company fails or refuses to pay any Obligations, Counterparty shall notify Company in writing of the manner in which Company has failed to pay and demand that payment be made by Company.
-If Company's failure or refusal to pay continues for a period of fifteen (15) days after the date of Counterparty's notice, and Counterparty has elected to exercise its rights under this Guarantee, Counterparty shall make a demand upon Guarantor (hereinafter referred to as a “Payment Demand”).
+If Company fails or refuses to pay any Obligations, and Counterparty has elected to exercise its rights under this Guarantee, Counterparty shall make a demand upon Guarantor (hereinafter referred to as a “Payment Demand”).
 A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount such Company has failed to pay and an explanation of why such payment is due, with a specific statement that Counterparty is calling upon Guarantor to pay under this Guarantee.
-A Payment Demand satisfying the foregoing requirements shall be deemed sufficient notice to Guarantor that it must pay the Obligations.
+A Payment Demand satisfying the foregoing requirements shall be required with respect to Obligations before Guarantor is required to pay such Obligations hereunder and shall be deemed sufficient notice to Guarantor that it must pay the Obligations within five (5) Business Days after its receipt of the Payment Demand.
 A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until Company or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.

 3. REPRESENTATIONS AND WARRANTIES.
 Guarantor represents and warrants that:

-(a) it is a corporation duly organized and validly existing under the laws of the State of Delaware and has the corporate power and authority to execute, deliver and carry out the terms and provisions of the Guarantee;
+(a) it is a corporation duly organized and validly existing under the laws of the State of California and has the corporate power and authority to execute, deliver and carry out the terms and provisions of the Guarantee;

 (b) no authorization, approval, consent or order of, or registration or filing with, any court or other governmental body having jurisdiction over Guarantor is required on the part of Guarantor for the execution and delivery of this Guarantee; and